Becoming an essential part of our local community is at the heart of our vision for The Village.

 Being a not-for-profit company means we have to become sustainable in the first instance; cover our costs to function and support our network of businesses based within the Village itself.

 Thereafter, any profits beyond that are reinvested straight back into the project, to further benefit the wider community.

 One such project is our Community Garden, which we are very excited about as it was an integral part of our vision from the beginning.

-Fronted by the lovely Bethia, our Head Grower, there are big plans for plenty of sustainable planting, a campfire, a beehive, and a huge living wall!
+Fronted by the lovely Bethia, our Head Grower, and maintained by volunteers there are big plans for plenty of sustainable planting, a campfire, a beehive, and a huge living wall!

 Bethia has designed the garden to be fully accessible, with raised beds for planting, and a zip-wire pully system in place in order to move tools across the garden aiding those with low mobility.

 With support from Slow The Flow, there will be a huge water irrigation system in place to utilise rainwater rather than mains supply, and we will obviously be making the most of our compost created in Compost Corner!

 Work will begin in earnest in June this year, so keep watching here and on our Instagram for regular updates!